kadrlica/des-conda/README.md

 ```

 The `--no-update-deps` is important to keep from accidentally updating everything in your environemnt.
 Even so, be sure to check the lists of installs carefully before confirming the install.
 If you do end up accidentally updating a package that you didn't intend to, do not be shy about using `cvmfs_abort` to rollback your changes and try again.

+You may run into issues with conda trying to modify packages from other channels.
+In theory the `--override-channels` flag should stop this, but on several occasions I've found that I need to comment out the channels in the [`.condarc`][config/condarc] file.